nicewang/model_predictive_control/README.md

 	>	- Huang, Zixuan, et al. "Subgoal Diffuser: Coarse-to-fine Subgoal Generation to Guide Model Predictive Control for Robot Manipulation." _arXiv_ _preprint_ _arXiv:2403.13085_ (2024).
 	>	- [Video Link](https://www.youtube.com/watch?v=M0gmBtzZKwM)

+[^1]: The contents of this README stem from a lecture and several papers the maintainer came across when starting this repository.
+Please note that it is incomplete and will be refined over time.